Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 Since I own both devices, I’ll get into those in a later section.

-While some of those factors are out of their control, I think Xiaomi has done a lot of things right with the Mi Box S.
+While some of those factors are out of their control, I think Xiaomi has done many things right with the Mi Box S.

 Mi Box S Specs

-The Mi Box S is based on the AmLogic S905X-H chipset, although if you run AIDA64 it will detect as an S905L.
-Xiaomi doesn’t specifically list the CPU, so we need to do a little digging.
+The Mi Box S is based on the AmLogic S905X-H chipset, although if you run AIDA64, it will detect as an S905L.
+Xiaomi doesn’t specifically list the CPU, so we need to do some digging.

-This part gets a little complicated, so it’s worth explaining before we get into the specs.
+This part gets complicated, so it’s worth explaining before we get into the specs.

 As always, I’m going to be referencing CNX-Software.
-Jean-Luc, who runs the site, does amazing work digging into all of the different TV box chipsets to see what the differences are.
+Jean-Luc runs the site and does terrific work digging into the different TV box chipsets to see the differences.

-If you like to geek out with that kind of thing, I definitely recommend checking him out.
+If you like to geek out with that kind of thing, I recommend checking him out.

 As I mentioned, the CPU in the Mi Box S identifies as an AmLogic S905L.
 The S905L is a lower-cost variant of the S905X that strips out the VP9 codec.
 However, Xiaomi specifically lists VP9 support in the Mi Box S, and that’s also been verified by the community.

 Another clue is the addition of Dolby and DTS support.
-That eliminates most of the lower-cost AmLogic chipsets since they was only included in the “-H” models.
+That eliminates most lower-cost AmLogic chipsets since they were only included in the “-H” models.

 That leaves us with the S905-H CPU, but there’s one more catch.

-Early reviews advertised a clock speed of 2 GHz, but that’s not accurate.
+Early reviews advertised a clock speed of 2 GHz, but that’s inaccurate.

-The CPU is limited to 1.536 MHz, which is why you won’t see Xiaomi list a specific frequency on their site.
+The CPU is limited to 1.536 MHz, so you won’t see Xiaomi list a specific frequency on their site.

 While that’s disappointing, it does keep them on even footing with every other manufacturer who uses AmLogic chipsets.